-The Company's contingent consideration liability with fair value categorized as Level 3 within the fair value hierarchy relate to the regulatoryrelated contingent payments to Myonexus Therapeutics, Inc. ("Myonexus") selling shareholders as well as to two academic institutions under separate license agreements that meet the definition of a derivative.
+The Company's contingent consideration liability with fair value categorized as Level 3 within the fair value hierarchy relates to the regulatory-related contingent payments to Myonexus Therapeutics, Inc. ("Myonexus") selling shareholders as well as to two academic institutions under separate license agreements that meet the definition of a derivative.
 For more information related to Myonexus, please read Note 3, License and Collaboration Agreements of the Company's Annual Report on Form 10-K for the year ended December 31, 2020.
-The contingent consideration liability was estimated using an income approach based on the probability-weighted expected cash flows that incorporated industry-based probability adjusted assumptions relating to the achievement of the milestone and thus the likelihood of making the payments.
-This fair value measurement was based upon significant inputs not observable in the market and therefore represented a Level 3 measurement.
+The contingent consideration liability was estimated using an income approach based on the probabilityweighted expected cash flows that incorporated industry-based probability adjusted assumptions relating to the achievement of the milestone and thus the likelihood of making the payments.
 Significant changes which increase or decrease the probabilities of achieving the milestone or shorten or lengthen the time required to achieve the milestone would result in a corresponding increase or decrease in the fair value of the liability.
 At the end of each reporting period, the fair value is adjusted to reflect the most current assumptions through earnings.